opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Usage: date_format(date, format) formats the date argument using the specifiers in the format argument.

-.. list-table:: The following table describes how the specifier argument works.
+.. list-table:: The following table describes the available specifier arguments.
    :widths: 20 80
    :header-rows: 1